 Décor.
 Can the Plastic.
 For the past 50 years, many Christmas decorations have been made of nonbiodegradable plastics, but these days—especially with the ease of online searches—it’s not difficult to locate decorative holiday items for purchase made of wood, or recycled glass or metal.
-Recycled Christmas tree ornaments are becoming more popular every year; even First Lady Michelle Obama uses them, on the White House Christmas tree.
+Recycled Christmas tree ornaments are becoming more popular every year.
 If you’d like, you can create your own recycled decorations, or make them out of natural materials.
 If you need ideas, there are hundreds of books and websites devoted to recycled Christmas crafts.

 Many decorative items for Hanukkah are also made of synthetics (all those plastic dreidels!
 Oy!), but eco-friendly wooden options are on the rise, in a circling back to traditional practices.
 Artisans also make recycled metal dreidels and menorahs of recyled glass, metal, and steel pipe—even bicycle chains.
 Most are beautiful, many are available on the web, and all are fascinating and functional.